-a or contracted services Arrangements: List the permit conditions that are sa atisfied through a shared or contracted service where an entity other than the permittee is implementing BMP(s) or control measure(s) on behalf of the permittee.
+Arrangements: List the permit conditions that are satisfied through a shared or contracted service where an entity other than the permittee is implementing BMP(s) or control measure(s) on behalf of the permittee.
 Include the name of the responsible entity and describe the arrangements in place.

 Burlington County Bridge Commission grants permission as a shared service to county and local government to use the wash station at the Tacony Palmyra Maintenance Building.
-At present, Cinnaminson and Maple Shade Board of Education uses this service for bus washing. present, Chinaminson and Maple Shade Board of Education uses this service for our washing.
+At present, Cinnaminson and Maple Shade Board of Education uses this service for bus washing.

 Records: The permittee is responsible for maintaining the appropriate documentation related to permit conditions, including those satisfied through shared services, in the SPPP and on the Annual Report and Certification.
-Indicate the physical location of the written agreements and records. ar rocalitors of the written agreements and Tagony Dalmyra Dridge Burlington Bristol Bridge Tacony Palmyra Bridge Administration Building Maintenance Building 348 Conover Street 1325 Route 73 South Burlington, NJ 08016 Palmyra.
+Indicate the physical location of the written agreements and records.

+Burlington Bristol Bridge Tacony Palmyra Bridge

+Administration Building Maintenance Building

+348 Conover Street 1325 Route 73 South

+Burlington, NJ 08016 Palmyra.
 NJ 08065